astronomer/airflow-guides/guides/airflow-ui.md

 - **DAG Runs** are a history of how that DAG has run in the past.

 **Note**: If a DAG has a small _i_ next to it, it means that a DAG with that name was once there, but is no longer found in the database.
-We will expand on this later.
+We'll expand on this later.

 Paused DAGs can be toggled to be hidden from the UI - but we would advise against this.
 There's usually a reason why something is paused